kvjmistry/NueXSec/README.md

 `source merge/merge_run1_files.sh files/nuexsec_mc_run1.root files/nuexsec_run1_merged.root`

 This merged file is what we use for the histogram plotter.
+We can now run:

+`./nuexsec --run 1 --hist files/nuexsec_run1_merged.root`
+to make the plots.

+You can additionally run this code with area normalised plots by adding `--area` to this command.

+If you have a file with the systematic uncertainties stored, you can run this like:
+`./nuexsec --run 1 --hist files/nuexsec_run1_merged.root --plotsys tot` which will draw the stat plus sys uncertainty on the plots.
+To find out how to make the file with these systematics see the section "Creating Systematics by Selection Stage" below.

 # Running the Cross Section Code